Before cannabis was legalized, cultivators could only grow their plants discreetly indoors.

 You'll likely need a few supplies, like:

 Your set-up may vary depending on your space and resources.
-For example, you can use large 30-gallon pots or grow bags.
-You can also use raised beds.
+For example, you can use large 30-gallon pots or grow bags, or you can also use raised beds.

-Light deprivation isn't so much about the growing medium or particular design but the amount of light you allow your plants to receive.
+Light deprivation is about more than just the growing medium or particular design; it is about the amount of light you allow your plants to receive.

-The idea behind light deprivation is similar to techniques employed by indoor cultivators, who have a great degree of control over the light they can give to their plants.
+The idea behind light deprivation is similar to techniques employed by indoor cultivators.
+These cultivators have a great degree of control over the light they can give to their plants.
 They, too, sometimes restrict the amount of light to induce flowering stages faster.

-Unlike indoor grows where you can just turn off your grow lights, utilizing light deprivation for an outdoor grow means you'll need to cover and uncover your plants or greenhouse with light proof tarps at scheduled times.
+Unlike indoor grows, where you can just turn off your grow lights, using light deprivation for an outdoor grow means you'll need to cover and uncover your plants or greenhouse with light-proof tarps at scheduled times, stimulating the flowering cycle of cannabis.

-It doesn't necessarily matter what kind of material you use to restrict the lights to your plants, as long as it’s 100% lightproof.
+It doesn't necessarily matter what kind of material you use to restrict the lights to your plants as long as it’s 100% lightproof for a minimum of 12 hours per day.
 Otherwise, the light deprivation technique will not be effective, and your plants won't start flowering as expected.
 As such, tarps and plastic covers are usually the go-to for many light dep growers.

 If you don't have a greenhouse, you can fashion 'bags' that fit right over your plants.
-It's also possible to use plastic bins or containers to cover your plants, so long as they are big enough.
+You can also use plastic bins or containers to cover your plants, as long as they are big enough.

 Finally, if you planted your cannabis in grow bags or pots, you can periodically move them into a dark room instead of covering them.
 This may be the best way to go if you don't have that many plants, but this can quickly become a chore if you are cultivating several.